 In this kind of illiquid asset class, a good assessment of how capable the partner is in carrying out an orderly transaction is necessary for guaranteeing that the market risk is accounted for accurately.
 If the partner is successfully able to carry out an orderly transaction and the current worth of the future cash flow estimate is lesser than the price, the sale will be recorded.
 The discounts usually found in secondary markets are a result of a decline in the value of the fund.
 Most times, they arise as a result of the incapability of some partners to carry out orderly transactions as a result of the unavailability of liquidity.

 Addressing Venture Capital Risks

-- Investing in startups requires a lot of risk management techniques, unlike mature companies who produce cash flow, sales and profits that can be used in estimating the reliable value of a company.
+- Investing in startups requires a lot of risk management techniques, unlike mature companies that produce cash flow, sales, and profits that can be used in estimating the reliable value of a company.